SubhasreeSengupta/jekyll-now/_posts/2017-11-24-end-to-end-approach.md

 title: End-to-end transcription for Piano Music
 ---

-# End-to-end transcription for Piano Music
+# End-to-end neural network transcription for Piano Music
 In the End to End transcription section, we are building a convolutional neural network model that takes a audio file as an input and provides the transcription for the Piano music.
+We train and evaluate the model on a dataset of polyphonic piano music.
+The use of convolutional networks for transcription of polyphonic music is still an active area of research.

 ## Preprocessing
 We transform the input audio to a time-frequency representation which is then input to the model.
 Here we experiment with the constant Q transform (CQT) as the input representation with 36 bins and a hop size of 512 samples.
 A padding with a window size of 7 is also added to the input files.